bddicken/nba-game-vis/README.md

 # NBA Data Vis

-NBA game data visualizer.
+This repository contains the code for the NBA game data visualizer project.
+The repository contains several main sub-directories, each of which is described below:

 ## Server

-Code to setup and run the server.
+Code to setup, load data into, and run the server which can serve the NBA data to multiple clients.
 TODO: add more details here.

 ## Clients